×

 12. Mcdonald’s Hula Burger

 People love grilled pineapple, but the ‘60s Hula burger wasn’t exactly the popular dish.
 Mcdonald’s originally released this as an alternative for Catholics, specifically those who forwent meat on Fridays.
 In came the pineapple slice and out went the hamburger patty.
-It was as bizarre as it sounds and luckily the Filet-O-Fish became the meatless option of choice.
+It was as bizarre as it sounds, and luckily, the Filet-O-Fish became the meatless option of choice.

 13. Pizza Hut’s Priazzo